 Automate more for quality and efficiency

 Automation is on everybody’s lips and concepts like Industry 4.0 are discussed everywhere.
-But this is more than just a fad; in fact the automation and cloud computing trend have been going on for many years now and if you’re not already on it, it’s time to take some action.
+But this is more than just a fad; in fact, the automation and cloud computing trend have been going on for many years now and if you’re not already on it, it’s time to take some action.
 By automating your processes, you will not only save time and money but will also minimise human errors and improve quality.
 No matter how smart the human brain is, computers are able to make more precise, complex and fast calculations.
 Not long ago, integrations between systems had to be custom built, were clunky to use and took forever to implement.
 While this is still sometimes the case, powerful but easy to use tools are now available to SMEs, making inventory optimisation easier and more accessible than ever before.

-Take control and stay in the forefront
+Take control and stay at the forefront

 The fact that the eCommerce sector is booming is no news.
 But the big boom in 2018 will be seen in the B2B eCommerce sector.
-As a wholesaler you have an amazing opportunity to get ahead of your competition.
+As a wholesaler, you have an amazing opportunity to get ahead of your competition.
 10 years ago, most buyers had their selected suppliers who they would always turn to replenish and gain product or domain knowledge.
 Today many buyers take their personal consumer behaviour and habits to work with them – if something isn’t available they will start shopping around online.

 Do you want to win market share?
 Then make sure to be best in class when your competitor can’t deliver.
 Want to keep your customers?
 Don’t give them a reason to Google someone else.
 How do you do this?
 By taking control of your inventory.